arne-schroppe/c-sharp-type-wrapper/README.md

 # C# Type Wrapper Generator

-How to install: Use the TypeWrapperSourceGenerator project to create the source generator dll.
-Add it together with "Types/Feature.cs" and "Types/TypeWrapperAttribute.cs" to your Unity project.
-See here for more information on [Roslyn Source Generators in Unity](https://docs.unity3d.com/2023.2/Documentation/Manual/roslyn-analyzers.html)

 You can use the following syntax to get a type safe wrapper generated for your primitive types:

 ```c#